Trackers and real-time Reports¶

 For now, a tracker can have only one workflow defined on one field.
 This field must be a list field (select box).

 N.B.
-Worflow is not taken into account in artifacts mass change
+Worflow is not taken into account in artifacts mass change, during artifact copy and during XML import.

 Add a workflow to a tracker¶